taskctl/taskctl/README.md

 ![execution plan](https://raw.githubusercontent.com/taskctl/taskctl/master/docs/pipeline.svg)

 Stage definition takes following parameters:
-- `name` - stage name (optional).
+- `name` - stage name.
 If not set - referenced task or pipeline name will be used.
-- `task` - task to execute on this stage (optional)
+- `task` - task to execute on this stage
-- `pipeline` - pipeline to execute on this stage (optional)
+- `pipeline` - pipeline to execute on this stage
-- `env` - environment variables (optional).
+- `env` - environment variables.
 All existing environment variables will be passed automatically
-- `depends_on` - name of stage on which this stage depends on (optional).
+- `depends_on` - name of stage on which this stage depends on.
 This stage will be started only after referenced stage is completed.
-- `allow_failure` - if set to `true` failing stage will no interrupt pipeline execution. ``false`` by default
+- `allow_failure` - if `true` failing stage will not interrupt pipeline execution. ``false`` by default
 - `condition` - condition to check before running stage
-- `variables` - stage variables
+- `variables` - stage's variables

 ## Taskctl output formats
+Taskctl has several output formats:
-- `raw` - raw commands output
+- `raw` - prints raw commands output
 - `prefixed` - strips ANSI escape sequences where possible, prefixes command output with task's name
 - `cockpit` - tasks dashboard

 ## Filesystem watchers
-Watcher watches for changes in files selected by provided patterns and triggers a task anytime an event has occurred.
+Watcher watches for changes in files selected by provided patterns and triggers task anytime an event has occurred.
 ```yaml
 watchers:
   watcher1: